What do I Need to Know About Breastfeeding?

 You and your partner may worry that if they cannot feed the baby this will affect their bonding and attachment.
 The good news is that there are lots of other ways to bond with the baby without feeding them.

-To establish and maintain breastfeeding it is important that you feed your baby but your partner can bond with the baby by bathing them, changing their nappy, having lots of skin to skin and sling time, singing songs and reading to them right from birth and of course cuddling them as much as possible while having a chat.
+To establish and maintain breastfeeding it is important that where possible your baby feeds from the breast.
+Your partner can bond with the baby by bathing them, changing their nappy, having lots of skin to skin and sling time, singing songs and reading to them right from birth and of course cuddling them as much as possible while having a chat.

-All of this time your partner and baby spend together will help them bond, while they still enjoy and receive all the benefits of your breastmilk.
+All of this time your partner and baby spend together will help them bond, while your baby still enjoys and receive all the benefits of your breastmilk.